cs123tas/final-stencil/README.md

 - A public Github repo link (can be empty, a clone of the [stencil code](https://github.com/cs123tas/final-stencil) or using the [Github Classroom assignment](https://classroom.github.com/a/dNb58kXq)) If you want your Github repository to be private, you will need to add the HTAs as collaborators (and your mentor TA when you are assigned one).
 Submit your project proposal with the Google form [here](https://docs.google.com/forms/d/e/1FAIpQLSdZvFYnTE-iSV51DftaD_8joTQNNiA6j-7FCYTfP4CTZvmxIA/viewform?usp=sf_link).

+<b>NOTE!</b> This project can be started using many diffent things from labs done throughout the semester, the stencil code, to a blank repository.
+The stencil code is there to help most real-time projects get a start however it does not have to be used.

 <b>Mentor TAs</b>.
 Your group will be assigned a mentor TA shortly
 after proposals are handed in.
 This TA will be your go-to resource when working on your final project.
 If you have any questions, you